Nutri-Medias is a very practical, very hands-on tool, which can be used by a facilitator during an awareness-raising or training session.

 The decision to focus the Nutri-Medias tool on the existing link between advertising, media and food and consumption has a scientific bases, as it was clearly shown in a number of research studies, –a link clarified by CNRS researcher Monique Dagnaud in her talk during the Paris launch of the tool.

 Children play a key role in family purchasing decisions, including food which is one reason why they are targeted by advertising.
-Adverts -and the media generally- are tailored to target and get through to children better.
+Adverts are tailored to target and get through to children better.
 Adverts often turn the hierarchy of family relationships on their head, portraying children as more “savvy” than their parents.
 The impact advertising has on children’s behaviour has been shown in a few independent studies, but these are outnumbered by business-funded ones which have potential conflicts of interest.

 As well as traditional media like TV and billboards, advertising and marketing have swamped the Internet.
 Marketing is increasingly personalized and interactive, based on children’s online activities.
 Adverts are all over the Internet –on online games, social networks, streaming sites, etc.